trongvu/ATCommander/README.md

 It supports to connect directly to modem device without unlock the phone.

 ## Requirment
-Slave device must be Samsung Android device
+Slave device must be Samsung Android device.
 Slave device has Developer mode & USB debugging ON.
 We also can connect in case of Developer mode & USB debugging are not enable, but Master device should have root access.

 ## How to use